-- C. Adjusting the gear shift arm - Adjusting or correcting the travel of the gear shift arm to prevent improper shifting progression (excess feed or insufficient feed of the gear shift arm) is accomplished by turning the gear shift return spring stop screw (eccentric bolt) in or out.
+Adjusting or correcting the travel of the gear shift arm to prevent improper shifting progression (excess feed or insullicient feed of the gear shift arm) is accomplished by turning the gear shift return spring stop screw (eccentric bolt) in or out.
 (Fig. IV-12-5)